chharvey/counterpoint/docs/spec/notation.md

 ## Value Notation
+Snippets of specification text are delimited with double-angle quotes.
+Below is an example of prose that might appear in this specification; the double-angle quotes refer to wording used in the steps of a hypothetical [specification algorithm](#algorithms).
+> In an algorithm, a step that reads «*Let* \`x\` be the value of \`X\`.» means to say «If \`X\` is a completion structure, then let \`x\` be \`X.value\`; otherwise let \`x\` be \`X\`.»

+Algorithm variables and values are delimited with \`back-ticks\` as illustrated above.

+Snippets of program code (be it a Solid program or another kind of program such as a context-free grammar) are written in `monospace font`.
+> The Solid code `let x: int = X.value;` is a statement that assigns the `value` property of `X` to the newly declared variable `x`.
+>
+> The grammar production `N ::= A B` defines the nonterminal `N` as a concatenation of nonterminals `A` and `B`.

 Metavariables are variables used within this specification as placeholder values.
 They are delimited with left and right single-angle quotes.
-In the following example, `T` and `U` are not actual Solid Language Types, but placeholders for such types.
+In the following example, `‹T›` and `‹U›` are not actual Solid Language Types, but placeholders for such types.
 > If `‹T›` and `‹U›` are Solid Language Types, then `Or<‹T›, ‹U›>` is the Solid Language Type that contains values of either type `‹T›` or type `‹U›` (or both).

-Snippets of specification are delimited with double-angle quotes.
-Below is an example of prose that might appear in this specification; the double-angle quotes refer to wording used in the steps of a hypothetical [specification algorithm](#algorithms).
-> In an algorithm, a step that reads «*Let* \`x\` be the value of \`X\`.» means to say «If \`X\` is a completion structure, then let \`x\` be \`X.value\`; otherwise let \`x\` be \`X\`.»

 ### Solid Specification Values